Seich/beau-docs/docs/plugins.md

 javascript function allowing you to pass over arguments along with the function call.

+Normally a Dynamic Value is cast to a string and replaced in place of it's call;
+If the Dynamic Value is the only value for a given field it can change the field's type to any special value.
+This allows plugin developers to use special objects internally.

 ## Making your own

 Plugins in Beau are very straightforward to create all you need is to define a